What is IPTV?

 It's very likely you'll even be able to choose the advertisements you want to watch ("Only show me ads about fashion/sport").

-favourite UK TV channels via IPTV.
-We offer the simplest, most reliable, highest quality system for viewing
+channels via IPTV.
+We offer the simplest, most reliable, highest quality system for viewing UK ,Irish TV & Foreign

-UK & Irish TV channels abroad.
-Our Magbox or App can be setup in under 2mins by anyone.
+Our Magbox or Android App can be setup in under 10 mins by almost anyone.

 The only requirements are a reliable internet service of 3mb or over.

 Our set top boxes are future proof and already carry HD TV IN 720P, 1080I and 1080p programming.

 They can also update automatically thus ensuring you always have the very latest technology available.
 We recognise everyone

 is different and provide different packages for customers varying preferences.

 From Entertainment channels, Sports channels, special interests and our massive HD Video On Demand “MOVIE CLUB “.

 We offer all the major UK TV and radio channels plus